vincepr/md/docs/fiae/Programmierung/CSharp/Projekt/day1.md

-# Projekt ereignisgesteuerte App in C#
+# Projekt ereignisgesteuerte App in Csharp
 ![project svg](./ProjectLieferdienst.excalidraw.svg)
 ## Setup the DB
 - using maria db MySql and Xampp